 “Platform” refers to a specific URL, provided by Adverity, where the Application Services are operating.

-“Services” means the Application Services and Professional Services collectively.
+“Services” means the Application Services, Onboarding Support, Customer Support, Managed Services and Professional Services collectively.

 “Subscription” means the provision of the Application Services from Adverity to Customer via the Platform.

 “Subscription Start Date” means the date on which Adverity will make the Application Services available to Customer as set forth in an applicable Commercial Agreement.

 “Subscription End Date” means the date on which Adverity will withdraw the Application Services from Customer as set forth in an applicable Commercial Agreement.